Date: 6 January 2015. Holiday Invitations

 We will

-want to learn what you've had success with along with failures
+want to learn what you have had success with along with failures

 experienced.
 And we want to see it first hand.